UT-ADL/autoware_mini_practice/practice_2/README.md

 #### Additionally provided files:

-From this practice we will be providing some supporting files in front that you need to download and put in the corresponding directories inside your `autoware_mini_practice_solutions` folder.
+From this practice we will be providing some supporting files in this repository (or clone the repository) that you need to download and put in the corresponding directories inside your `autoware_mini_practice_solutions` folder.

-* [launch/practice_2.launch](https://owncloud.ut.ee/owncloud/s/yLa9iqjkxwfEBer) - a launch file that should run without errors at the end of the practice using your localizer node and also launch waypoint recording
+* [launch/practice_2.launch](launch/practice_2.launch) - a launch file that should run without errors at the end of the practice using your localizer node and also launch waypoint recording
-* [rviz/practice_2.rviz](https://owncloud.ut.ee/owncloud/s/is8xeZNEQzFMcJD) - RViz config file for visualizing the topics.
+* [rviz/practice_2.rviz](rviz/practice_2.rviz) - RViz config file for visualizing the topics.
 RViz is a 3D visualization tool for ROS.
-* [config/localization.yaml](https://owncloud.ut.ee/owncloud/s/5C8FCFJRRTQgbXP) - some parameter values for localizer.
+* [config/localization.yaml](config/localization.yaml) - some parameter values for localizer.
 Instead of using launch file to set parameter values a file can be loaded where the parameters are listed.

 If you want to perform and/or validate this and next practices on your own hardware you need to do some additional steps: